Real Estate Law

 • Public notaries

-The land registration procedure entails three steps:
+The land registration procedure involves the following three steps:

 Which authority manages the registration of titles?